RocketChat/Rocket.Chat.Integrations/giphy/README.md

 ### Configure Rocket.Chat
 Add an "Outgoing Webhook" to your Rocket-Chat Instance (see <a href="https://rocket.chat/docs/administrator-guides/integrations/">Rocket.Chat Documentation</a>)

-On the webhook config screen, set the following values:
+On the Webhook config screen, set the following values:

 ##### Trigger Words
 Set the trigger words on which the command should be fired e.g. `!replygif`.